Past Catalyse Event

-We hope that by marrying CAT and systemic tools which help bring visibility and voice to such factors, we can better consider intersectionality and incorporate this into CAT practice in a more direct way.
-We will invite participants to reflect on their own contextual influences, value the meaning and importance of these, and consider their impact on therapy conversations and relationships.
-There will be opportunities for participants to practice using these tools.
-We will invite participants to think with us about creative ways to integrate them into the reformulation phase of CAT, ongoing processes in therapy, and supervision.
+We hoped that by marrying CAT and systemic tools which help bring visibility and voice to such factors, we can better consider intersectionality and incorporate this into CAT practice in a more direct way.
+We invited participants to reflect on their own contextual influences, value the meaning and importance of these, and consider their impact on therapy conversations and relationships.
+There were opportunities for participants to practice using these tools.
+We invited participants to think with us about creative ways to integrate them into the reformulation phase of CAT, ongoing processes in therapy, and supervision.

 Aims and learning outcomes

-This half day is designed to help participants
+This half day was designed to help participants

 - develop confidence in reflecting on aspects of their own identity

 - build confidence and skills in developing reflexive therapeutic conversations in therapy around various aspects of identity

 - use the tool of Social Graces as an aide to clinical supervision (self-supervision, as supervisee and as supervisor)